-At the Law Firm of Anidjar & Levine, our attorneys can help you understand your legal rights and options for compensation after an accident.
-Call 800-747-3733 today for a complimentary consultation with a car accident lawyer in Fort Myers.
+At the Law Offices of Anidjar & Levine, our Fort Myers car accident lawyers can help you understand your legal rights and options for compensation after an accident.
+Contact us today for a complimentary consultation with a car accident lawyer in Fort Myers.

-As a part of Florida’s no-fault auto insurance scheme, all motorists must carry a personal injury protection (PIP) policy that pays out to cover injuries and lost wages after a crash.
-Because there is no need to establish fault or conduct a large-scale investigation, these policies typically pay out quickly and work well after a fender bender or other accident with only minor injuries.
+As a part of Florida’s no-fault auto insurance plan, all motorists must carry a personal injury protection (PIP) policy that covers injuries and lost wages after a crash.
+Because there is no need to establish fault or conduct a large-scale investigation, these policies typically pay out quickly and work well after a fender-bender or other accident with only minor injuries.

 However, if you only carry the minimum PIP coverage required, you could face a situation where your insurance policy will not cover all your medical care and related losses.
-The minimum required coverage is only $10,000.
-This may be enough to cover a trip to the emergency department to set a broken arm, but any injuries beyond that could leave you paying out of pocket or looking for other options for compensation.
+The minimum required coverage is only $10,000, according to the Florida Department of Motor Vehicles.
+This may be enough to cover a trip to the emergency department to set a broken arm, and injuries beyond that could leave you paying out of pocket or looking for other options for compensation.

 This is the downside to no-fault car accident laws.
-In exchange for PIP coverage, you give up the right to hold the at-fault driver responsible for your injuries unless you meet a certain threshold for serious injuries.
+In exchange for PIP coverage, you give up the right to hold the at-fault driver responsible for your injuries unless you meet a certain threshold.
 We can help you understand what this means and determine if you qualify to pursue action against the motorist who caused your crash.

-In general, you will need to suffer lasting, debilitating injuries to a body part before Florida law allows you to step outside of the no-fault system and file a fault-based claim.
-The cost of stabilizing and treating these injuries and undergoing rehabilitation and therapy to recover as many skills and abilities as possible can exceed the limits of your PIP policy in days or even hours.
+In general, you will need lasting, debilitating injuries to a body part before Florida law allows you to step outside of the no-fault system and file a fault-based claim.
+The treatment needed to stabilize your condition can exceed the limits of your PIP policy in days or even hours.

 To meet the serious injury threshold, you need to suffer:

 - A significant impairment to an important body part or body system